12 Jul How To Prepare For Your First Surf Lesson

 Check out our intensive surf coaching retreats in Costa Rica.

 If your first surf lesson goes successful, you might feel encouraged to cruise alone.
 But, regardless of how self-reliant you feel after your lesson, don’t move too far away from your fellow surfers.
 As a novice surfer, you need to stay close to your pack.

 Waves conditions can change quickly from one day to another.The quiet smooth little waves session you had the day before can become big waves with consequences at the same surf spot just the next day.

-Don’t paddle out if you’re not 100% sure you can make it back to the beach swimming by yourself if you lose your board out there.
+Don’t paddle out if you’re not 100% sure you can make it back to the beach withouth your board, swimming by yourself (in case you lose your board out there).

 Find information about the spot, the tides and the local crew surfing there.You certainly want to be careful not to be at the wrong place at the wrong time and piss off the more skilled surfers.
 This could ruin both your and their experience.